Diocese of Saint Cloud: 1800 to 1870

 The first mass in the St. Cloud area was offered by Francis de Vivaldi, a missionary to the Winnebago reservation in Long Prairie in 1851.
 The mass took place inside a log cabin owned by James Keough.
 Keough later recalled, The congregation present was made up of Irish and French Canadians.
 The altar was prepared by a half-breed (sic) lady, the wife of a Canadian Frenchman.
 I am the owner of the table used as an altar on that occasion.
-Some time after this Father Pierz came among us, and subsequently built the first Catholic church at Sauk Rapids.In 1852, Bishop Joseph Crétin of Saint Paul sent Francis Xavier Pierz to the Ojibwe Nation (Chippewa), charging the priest with an apostolate in central and northern Minnesota with a large Native American congregation.
-Wanting to attract more European Catholics to the area, he wrote articles in German newspapers about the availability of good agricultural land.
+Some time after this Father Pierz came among us, and subsequently built the first Catholic church at Sauk Rapids.In 1852, Bishop Joseph Crétin of Saint Paul sent the missionary priest Francis Xavier Pierz to the Ojibwe Nation (Chippewa).
+Pierz was put in charge of an apostolate in central and northern Minnesota with a large Native American congregation.
+To attract more European Catholics to the area, he wrote articles in German newspapers about the availability of good agricultural land in Minnesota.
 By 1855, many German, Slovene, and Luxembourger settlers started arriving in the region.
 In 1856, five monks of Saint Vincent Archabbey in Latrobe, Pennsylvania, arrived in St. Cloud to minister to the German settlers.
 They established Saint John's college in 1857 in Collegeville.